ChallengeSY/nebunoid/manual.md

 Introductory Training is a much shorter 10-level campaign, geared to introduce players new to the genre.
 Few obstacles exist throughout this campaign, and the player is given a maximum quantity of lives.

 #### Geometric Designs
-Geometric Designs is a shorter than usual 10-level campaign.
+Geometric Designs is another short 10-level campaign.
 Although less accomodating than Introductory Training, this set is still fairly easy in difficulty.
 Save points are present in every level, except for the final level.

+#### Times of the Year
+Times of the Year is a short 12-level campaign, with roughly the same specifications as Geometric Designs.
+This is also the first campaign to introduce exploding blocks that bloom instead of destroy outright.

 #### Regular Season
 Regular Season is the most balanced campaign, containing 30 levels.
 A wide variety of obstacles are demonstrated in this campaign, but no bio blocks are present.